jony5525/NLME/README.md

 # NLME
-Objective functions for parmeter estimation in Non Linear Mixed Effect Models
+Objective functions that can be used for parameter estimation in Non Linear Mixed Effect Models